-Stockholders who intend to present a proposal at our 2024 Annual Meeting of Stockholders without inclusion of the proposal in our proxy materials are required to provide notice of such proposal to our Corporate Secretary so that such notice is received by our Corporate Secretary at our principal executive offices no later than April 23, 2024, and no earlier than March 24, 2024; provided, however, that if the date of the 2024 Annual Meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice to be timely must be so delivered not later than the close of business on the later of (i) the 90th day prior to the 2024 Annual Meeting, or (ii) the 10th day following the day on which public announcement of the date of the 2024 Annual Meeting is first made.
+Stockholders who intend to present a proposal at our 2024 Annual Meeting of Stockholders without inclusion of the proposal in our proxy materials are required to provide notice of such proposal to our Corporate Secretary so that such notice is received by our Corporate Secretary at our principal executive offices no later than April 23, 2024, and no earlier than March 24, 2024; provided, however, that if the date of the 2024 Annual Meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice to be timely must be so delivered not later than the close of business on the later of (i) the 90th day prior to the 2024 Annual Meeting is first made.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements, including those set forth in our bylaws.